Best 20+ New Year’s Vegan Family Meals

 4. Beetroot Salad Ideas — 4+ super ideas where you can use your beets!
 By Maninio.

-1. Chocolate – Coffee Cheesecake —The cake texture is so fluffy and smooth that you will not believe it!
+1. Chocolate – Coffee Cheesecake —The vegan cheesecake no-bake is so fluffy and smooth that you will not believe it!
 Personally, I love the taste of coffee and the combination of coffee with the cashews/chocolate cream is to die for!
 By Maninio.

 2. Vegan Upside-down Apple Pie —I have to make a confession.
 I am addicted to apples and cinnamon.
 When I began cooking in Greece, my first attempt was in Apple pies.
-This pie is one of the best!
+This diary free apple pie is one of the best!
 By Maninio.

 3. Vegan and Gluten Free Truffles —Time flies, it’s Christmas time already.
 This month’s indulgence is Truffles!
 My love for truffles is endless.
 I love to create various types of them… With black chocolate, milk chocolate, white chocolate, coconut, nuts, alcohol and much more.
+You will love these Vegan truffles!
 By Maninio.

 5. Peanut Butter Chocolate Cake — Have you ever tried Chocolate and Peanut butter together in a cake??
 I assure you that tastes amazing!!!
 By Maninio.

 6. Vegan Kourabiedes baked with coconut sugar — They are buttery Traditional Christmas cookies.
 In Greece, we sprinkle them with rose water and we cover them with iced sugar.
-In Kalamata (Greece) they prepare these cookies through the year.
+In Kalamata (Greece) they prepare these kourabiedes recipe throughout the year.
 You can find them in big variations and shapes.
 By Maninio.